-Although Vardi has done many fine things, I don’t think this is among his best.
-There are two main problems in the article (and the Vienna Manifesto), I think, one stemming from a type error and one from an overly broad abstraction.
+There are two main problems in this interesting article (and the Vienna Manifesto), I think, one stemming from a type error and one from an overly broad abstraction.

 The first is the treatment of technology as separate from its design/use by humans.
 It’s not really viable, I suggest, to say that “technology sometimes seems to ‘eat’ humanity”.
 People use technology to ‘eat’ others, as part of politics, business, and so forth.

 I (of course) agree with his point that (most of) our discipline has not accepted the ‘dual nature of technology’… although there are corners of the discipline for which study and avoidance of negative aspects of computational technology are the subject of everyday work.
 Why isn’t it alluded to, or referenced?

 The second is the overly broad treatment of ‘people’ and ‘humanity’.
 Vardi treats these terms as if they apply to a homogeneous group of individuals, and ignores something that stems from the previous point: for some people, using technology against other people *is* what they do as humans.